syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/TreeMap-Levels.md

 ---
 layout: post
-title: Features | Windows Forms | Syncfusion
+title: Features of TreeMap control in Windows Forms | Syncfusion
-description: features
+description: Learn about ToolTip support in Syncfusion Windows Forms TreeMap control, its elements and more details.
 platform: windowsforms
 control: TreeMap
 documentation: ug
 ---

-# TreeMap Levels
+# TreeMap Levels in Windows Forms

 The levels of TreeMap can be categorized into two types such as,